CodeIgniter-Chinese/codeigniter4-user-guide/source/libraries/curlrequest.rst

     :local:
     :depth: 2

-This class is modelled after the `Guzzle HTTP Client <http://docs.guzzlephp.org/en/latest/>`_ library since it is one of the more widely used libraries.
+This class is modeled after the `Guzzle HTTP Client <http://docs.guzzlephp.org/en/latest/>`_ library since it is one of the more widely used libraries.
 Where possible, the syntax has been kept the same so that if your application needs something a little more powerful than what this library provides, you will have to change very little to move over to use Guzzle.

-.. note:: This class requires the `cURL Library <http://php.net/manual/en/book.curl.php>`_ to be installed
+.. note:: This class requires the `cURL Library <https://www.php.net/manual/en/book.curl.php>`_ to be installed
     in your version of PHP.
 This is a very common library that is typically available but not all hosts will provide it, so please check with your host to verify if you run into problems.